shead-custom-design/buildcat/docs/dependencies.rst

 plus the following (if you install Buildcat using pip, these are automatically installed for you):

-* custom_inherit - tools for inheriting docstrings - https://github.com/meowklaski/custom_inherit
+* RQ - Simple job queues for Python - http://python-rq.org
-* NetworkX - Python network data structures and tools - https://networkx.github.io
+* redis - The Python interface to the Redis key-value store - https://pypi.org/project/redis/
 * six - Python 2/3 portability - http://pythonhosted.org/six

 Source Installation